MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-manager.md

 The dashboard also includes:

-* [**Customize report**](#customize-report) enables you to select what time period and organizational attribute to view the report by and what filters to use for the report.
+* [**Customize report**](#customize-report) enables you to select what time period and organizational attribute to view the reports by and which employees to include in the reports.
 * **Glossary** that describes the metrics used in the different reports.

 To populate the dashboard in Power BI, you must set up and successfully run the predefined **Manager effectiveness** query and the **Influence insights by month** query in Workplace Analytics.
 After you successfully run it, you'll see the Power BI template as an available download option for the query.
 This template is required to create the dashboard in Power BI.
 After you download the Power BI template, you can then connect the query data from Workplace Analytics to the dashboard in Power BI.